Will I have to select one department to work in over the summer?

 - We offer our summer associates the opportunity to participate in many of the more interactive areas of the practice of law, such as trials, hearings and negotiation sessions.

-- Each of our summer associates participates in our intensive Mock LBO and Trial Advocacy workshops, in addition to spending a week at a public interest organization during our Pro Bono Week.
+- Our summer associates participate in our intensive Mock LBO and Trial Advocacy workshops, in addition to spending a week at a public interest organization during our Pro Bono Week.

 - We carefully oversee the work of each summer associate and follow each summer associate's progress through the course of the summer.

 - We believe it is very important for the members of the summer class to bond with each other, and we hire summer associates with whom we would like to work and with whom their colleagues will want to work.
 We make every effort to have an active but not hectic social calendar for our summer associates.
-Our planned events are meant for the summer associates to get a sense of what our attorneys are like outside of the office.
+Our planned events are meant for the summer associates to explore New York City and to get a sense of what our attorneys are like outside of the office.